 If you consult a professional, such as a lawyer, accountant, SEO expert or marketing professional for your business, you can write off those expenses on your taxes to lower your tax bill.

 Hiring Independent Contractors

 Bank fees and fees incurred when receiving payment from online services (e.g., PayPal, WePay, Stripe) can be deducted for taxes.
 You can also deduct online subscriptions relating to your work, such as an annual subscription to the AP Stylebook or Chicago Manual of Style.
 Postage can also be deducted from your taxes.
-And the gifts you send to clients can be deducted up to $25 per person.
+And the gifts you send to clients or employees can be deducted up to $25 per person.

 Get Tax Filing Help from Incfile

 We’re here to help.
 To complete your business taxes, speak with a representative at Incfile’s business tax service for professional, personalized advice.